Before we explore the most famous 10 step Korean beauty routine, I believe it is worth mentioning the beauty rules Korean women live by.

 Rule #3: It’s all about skin condition and not age

 Korean women do not differentiate products per age category.
 Instead, they focus on their skin needs.
 If it becomes dry and dull, their beauty regimen will be focused on hydration and bringing back radiance.
 If their skin experiences breakouts and pigmentation issues, Korean women will use products to rebuild the skin barrier to obtain an even and clean complexion.
-This means Korean women invest into beauty products that support maintaining elasticity, firmness and they use anti-ageing products much earlier than Western women.
+This means Korean women invest in beauty products that support maintaining elasticity, firmness and they use anti-ageing products much earlier than Western women.
 After all, our skin starts losing its elasticity in our early 20s.

 Rule #4: Skin glow and hydration